steinbergmedia/vst3_dev_portal/src/pages/Tutorials/Index.md

 ---

 The tutorials explain common techniques and best practices for building your plug-ins.
-By following the instructions step by step you will learn how to develop **VST 3** plug-ins.
+By following the instruction step by step you will learn how to develop **VST 3** plug-ins.

 >ⓘ **Note**<br>
 >This section is under construction and will be extended inthe future with new tutorials.